UPDATE September 2020: The CBTL Kaldi Single Cup Brewer is no longer available for purchase.

-- Descale feature with reminder is nice, and keeps your machine running longer.
+- Descale feature with reminder is nice and keeps your machine running longer.

 - The cup holder can be adjusted for different cup sizes by turning it over.

-- Espresso is underwhelming.
+- The espresso is underwhelming.

 - Coffee is underwhelming.

-- You must buy proprietary, harder to find capsules.
+- You must buy proprietary, harder-to-find capsules.
 Though the price per serving is on par with other systems at about $0.75 per serving, others like Keurig K-Cups can be found anywhere (like your local Costco).
-Also variety is limited vs. other systems.
+Also, variety is limited vs. other systems.
 K-Cups have dozens and dozens of manufacturers and variations.

-- Water tank is not dishwasher safe.
+- The water tank is not dishwasher safe.

-- No Hot Chocolate capsules offered.
+- No Hot Chocolate capsules are offered.

 I was excited at the promise of a new coffee system, especially with the mention of espresso (which some other systems do not have).
 Being an espresso fan, I was also excited to read the marketing material, setting them apart from the rest by promising the same experience as your local Coffee Bean and Tea Leaf.

 If you want no fuss, decent espresso, get a Nespresso.
-It is the closest thing to real espresso in a single serve machine.
+It is the closest thing to real espresso in a single-serve machine.

 If you want brewed coffee, go with a Keurig.
 The machines are cheaper, and the quality is just as good, if not better.